One.Tel: From IPO to the onset of problems: 1997 to 2000

 One.Tel floated on the Australian Securities Exchange at $2 per share in November 1997.
 Initial market capitalization was $208 million.
 On paper, FAI had turned a $950,000 investment into $51 million; Packer had turned $250,000 into $17 million and Rich and Keeling had a combined stake worth well over $100 million.

 In addition, the company had paid out $4 million in dividends and $2.85 million in consulting fees to Rich, Keeling, FAI and Packer.

-The original shareholders also received $16.9 million for the sale of two businesses, One.Net and One.Card to One.Tel in July 1998.
+The original shareholders also received $16.9 million for the sale of two businesses, One.Net and One.Card, to One.Tel in July 1998.

-In the financial year ended 30 June 1998 One.Tel reported a before tax profit of $8.8 million.
-During the year the company had commenced a 'Global Strategy', opening offices in Los Angeles, London, Paris, Frankfurt, Hong Kong, Amsterdam and Zürich.
+In the financial year ended 30 June 1998, One.Tel reported a before tax profit of $8.8 million.
+During the year, the company had commenced a "Global Strategy", opening offices in Los Angeles, London, Paris, Frankfurt, Hong Kong, Amsterdam and Zürich.

-In September 1998 the company purchased mobile spectrum in each of the Australian capital cities at a cost of $9.5 million with a view to establishing its own mobile network.
+In September 1998, the company purchased mobile spectrum in each of the Australian capital cities at a cost of $9.5 million with a view to establishing its own mobile network.
 The company was unable to secure bank finance for the deal, and James Packer and David Lowy provided $5 million each to fund the purchase.

-In December 1998 the Packer-controlled Consolidated Press Holdings purchased FAI's 16 million shares for $43 million.
-In February 1999 the Packer-controlled Publishing & Broadcasting Limited, in conjunction with News Corp Australia agree to provide $710 million in return for a 40% stake in the company.
-The One.Tel share price hits a high of $13.55 in the days leading up to the announcement of the deal, prompting an insider-trading probe by the Australian Securities & Investments Commission.
+In December 1998, the Packer-controlled Consolidated Press Holdings purchased FAI's 16 million shares for $43 million.
+In February 1999, the Packer-controlled Publishing & Broadcasting Limited, in conjunction with News Corp Australia, agreed to provide $710 million in return for a 40% stake in the company.
+The One.Tel share price hit a high of $13.55 in the days leading up to the announcement of the deal, prompting an insider-trading probe by the Australian Securities & Investments Commission.
 The News/PBL deal allowed the original shareholders to take more money from the company.

-In the financial year ended 30 June 1999 One.Tel reported a before tax profit of $9.8 million.
+In the financial year ended 30 June 1999, One.Tel reported a before tax profit of $9.8 million.

 The most remarkable day in the history of One.Tel was 23 November 1999.
 Lucent Technologies announced that it would build and finance a European GSM mobile network for One.Tel at a cost of up to US$10 billion.
-The company's market capitalisation reaches a high of A$5.3 billion on 26 November 1999, making it one of Australia's largest 30 companies.
+The company's market capitalisation reached a high of A$5.3 billion on 26 November 1999, making it one of Australia's largest 30 companies.

 The emergence of problems: the year 2000

-In March 2000 One.Tel spent $523 million on purchasing additional Australian spectrum licenses.
+In March 2000, One.Tel spent $523 million on purchasing additional Australian spectrum licenses.
 The Packer and Murdoch families provided a further $280 million in funding.
 Australian investors provided $340 million in funding.

-In the financial year ended 30 June 2000 One.Tel reported a loss of $291 million.
+In the financial year ended 30 June 2000, One.Tel reported a loss of $291 million.
 The share price plummeted to below $1.
 The annual report included details of the remuneration of Rich and Keeling; both received a $560,000 basic salary and a $6.9 million bonus.